sunshineo/sms-coin-doc/README.md

 # SMS Coins
-A cypto coin experiment project empowers you to get and use cypto coin by sending SMS messages
+A cypto coin experiment project empowers you to get and use cypto coins by sending SMS messages

 ## Commands
-Send SMS to +1-415-841-2646 in the following format:
+Send SMS to +1 (323)615-2646 in the following format:
 * Register and get 100 SMS coins
 ```
 Start